nalDaniels/CloudWatchAgentDeployment/README.md

   - Issues
   - Steps
   - System Diagram
-  - Optimization (How would make this deployment more efficient)
+  - Optimization (How would make this deployment more efficient, if you utilize ChatGPT make sure to explain what your prompt was.)

 - Lastly, save your documentation and diagram into your repository.
 Submit your repository link to the LMS